thekjp/expenses/README.md

 ### Problem

 When travelling with a group of friends, there are often group bills that are accumalated and are difficult to keep track of.
-Expenses App's aim is to make the process simplier and easier to share expenses.
+Paymate aims to make the process simplier and easier to share expenses.

 ### User Profile